carbon-language/carbon-lang/lld/docs/missingkeymethod.rst

 for B".

-This is just an example of the more general mistake of forgetting to define the key method, but it's quite common because virtual destructors are likely to be the first eligible key method and it's easy to forget to implement them.
+This is just an example of the more general mistake of forgetting to define the key function, but it's quite common because virtual destructors are likely to be the first eligible key function and it's easy to forget to implement them.
 It's also more likely that you won't have any direct references to the destructor, so you won't see any undefined reference errors that point directly to the problem.